UniStuttgart-IKR/MINDFul.jl/MA1069Chnotes.md

 - each one might reserve a particular port. be sure to gracefully free that when done.
 - have a test suite for all of them

+## Make documentation PRs every now and then